knh11545/openrefine4entrez/GIN.md

 ```

-Extract the result count for each search:
+Extract the result count for each search, explicitly set a zero for empty search results:

 ```json